awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 18. Repeat steps 10-16 to add a new group with the following information:

 	- Group type: `Security`
 	- Name: `IT Admins`
 	- Description: `IT administrative personnel` <br/>
+	- Check the box to select **Azure AD roles can be assigned to the group** on **Edit settings**

 	**Note:** there is no owner, email address, or privacy setting for Security groups

 19. If either of the two new groups do not appear in their respective tabs, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
 You may need to wait an additional few minutes for both groups to appear.

 	**Note:** The IT admins group does not have a group email address because it's a Security group.
 Two additional group types are Mail-enabled Security groups and Distribution list groups.
-We did not use either of these group types in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas, Office 365 groups and Security groups usually take just a matter of minutes to appear.
+We did not use either of these group types in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas, Microsoft 365 groups and Security groups usually take just a matter of minutes to appear.

 20. You’re now ready to add members to the groups.
 In the list of **Groups**, select the **Inside Sales** group, which opens a window for the group.

-21. Click the Microsoft 365 tab, select the **Inside Sales** group then select the **Members** tab.
+21. Click the Microsoft 365 tab, select the **Inside Sales** group then select the **Membership** tab.

-22. Under the **Members** section, you can see the two owners (Allan and Patti).
+22. Under the **Owners** section, you can see the two owners (Allan and Patti).
 Select the **Members** tab on the left to add members to the group.

 23. In the **Inside Sales** group window, select **Add members**.
 This displays the list of current users.

 24. Click in the **Search** field and select both **Diego Siciliani** and **Lynne Robbins**, and then scroll to the bottom and select **Add (2)**.

-25. Select **Back arrow**.
+25. Select **Back arrow** in the upper left.

 26. On the **Inside Sales** window, Diego and Lynne should now appear as members of the group.
 Select the **X** in the upper right corner to close the window.

-27. Repeat steps 19-25 to add **Isaiah Langer**, **Megan Bowen**, and **Nestor Wilke** as members of the **IT admins** group which is in the Security tab.
+27. Repeat steps 19-25 to add **Isaiah Langer**, **Megan Bowen**, and **Nestor Wilke** as members of the **IT admins** group which is under the Security tab.

 28. You now want to test the effect of deleting a group.
 In the list of **Microsoft 365** tab, select the vertical ellipsis icon (**More actions**) that appears to the right of the **Inside Sales** group.
 In the menu box that appears, select **Delete team**.